Quick Summary:

 Unified Container and Service Orchestration:

-You can seamlessly integrate Docker containers on Linux or Windows into the same environment.
+You can integrate Docker containers on both Linux and Windows seamlessly within a unified environment.
 Utilize Azure Service Fabric’s container hosting, effective cluster resource management, and streamlined workload orchestration to ensure dependable and scalable operations.

 Microservice Agility:

-Implement continuous integration and development methodologies to expedite the rollout of new features.
+Deploy continuous integration and development practices to accelerate the introduction of new features.
 Design microservice applications with detailed granularity to boost agility and flexibility.

 IDE Integration: